projf/isle/docs/earthrise-programming.md

 Drawing instructions leave coordinate and colour registers untouched.

+_NB.
+Execution halts if you specify a degenerate triangle (common vertices)._

 ### Drawing Options

 Use up to 8 bits in the instruction to control drawing.
 Only _filled_ and _colour_ are currently supported.